 I am also a mother striving to devote as much as I can to my children while also nourishing my public life, staying relevant, and contributing to the rest of the world.
-My criminal law practice has been on hold since my children were born, but I am ever connected to the world of criminal justice and continue to teach and write in that area.

 This blog represents a fusion of three of my pursuits and passions: improvement of our criminal justice system to make it more humane (which will also make it more effective), engagement of the public, and writing.
 I hope that it will contribute to the public’s meaningful understanding and involvement in the criminal justice system and to the improvement of the latter.
-And I hope that it will satisfy a couple of my needs, too!

 Your comments and input are most welcome.